totaljs/jComponent/readme.md

     The library downloads a full HTML template with the component and its JavaScript declaration.
 The content will be inserted into the current element and then will be evaluated.

+    This attribute can be used with `data-component-path`: the library automatically rewrites `$` char in all attributes [data-component-path] of all injected components according to current `data-component-path`.
 -->

 <element data-component-bind="" />